Skip to Content

 Are pork tenderloin and fillet the same thing?

-Yes, it is exactly the same cut of meat and I love it and use it all of the time!
-It is tender when cooked really quickly and eats beautifully.
+Yes, it is exactly the same cut of meat, and I love it and use it all of the time!
+It is tender when cooked really quickly and tastes beautiful.

 Can I use another cut of pork?

-You could but it would fundamentally change the recipe as it will need cooking for longer.
+You could, but it would fundamentally change the recipe, as it would need cooking for longer.

-If you want to keep it quick you should cook thinly sliced pork loin for around the same time, although it would eat very differently.
+If you want to keep it quick, you should cook thinly sliced pork loin for around the same time, although it would have a very different texture.

-A fattier cook of pork like shoulder, blade or leg will need cooking for significantly longer.
+A fattier cut of pork, like shoulder, blade or leg, will need cooking for significantly longer.

 What sort of Paprika should I use?